 1975 Elkie Brooks – Rich Man’s Woman

-Her first solo album on A&M records was Rich Man’s Woman (1975).
+Rich Man’s Woman is the first album by Elkie Brooks.
 It was released to critical acclaim, but Brooks was given a hard time due to the album’s cover, which was considered outrageous for the time.In 1977 Elkie recorded a duet with Cat Stevens ” Remember the Days of the Old School Yard “.
 Which appeared on his album “Izitso”

 Tracks